Exposing minimal composition of Kohn-Sham theory and its extendability: Discussions on principal variables and energy functional

-is fulfilled up to the functional form of $\varrho$, which guarantees the equivalence at the level of the equations as well as the resultant energy.
+is fulfilled up to the functional form of $\varrho$.
+This relation guarantees the equivalence at the level of the equations as well as the resultant energy.
+The opposite is true: principal variables may be added without influencing the s.p. equations.
+We shall call this feature equational equivalence.

-Despite the equivalence in the equations, the choice of $\mathbf{Q}$ is physically significant.
-As discussed already, while the energy $E$ and $Q^A$'s obtained from the KS equation are physical, other quantities do not have strict physical meaning.
+Despite the equational equivalence, the choice of $\mathbf{Q}$ is physically significant.
+As already discussed, while the energy $E$ and the principal variables $\mathbf{Q}$ obtained from the KS equation are physical, other quantities do not have strict physical meaning.
 The equational equivalence indicates that the equational form does not tell what variables are physical.
-It entirely depends on how the energy functional has been constructed.
+It entirely depends on how the EDF has been constructed.
+This point matters when the EDF is phenomenologically fixed as in Sec.~\ref{subsec:nucleons}.